-Affordable Housing is becoming more and more needed in Raleigh as many previously mid- and low income neighborhoods are being supplanted by new condos and fashionable urban living.
-Raleigh currently has as shortfall of 32, 000 affordable housing units.
-We must change this to allow citizens of all income levels convenient access to work options and to the great amenities the city has to offer.
-With good design and a reliable funding source we can set realistic goals to produce quality, affordable housing for a variety of family sizes, ages, and incomes.
+Affordable Housing is becoming more and more needed in Raleigh as many previously mid- and low-income neighborhoods are being supplanted by new condos and fashionable urban living.
+Raleigh currently has a shortfall of affordable housing units.
+We must change this to allow citizens of all income levels convenient access to work options and the great amenities the city has to offer.
+With good design and a reliable funding source, we can set realistic goals to produce quality, affordable housing for a variety of family sizes, ages, and incomes.
 Russ is Council’s leading affordable housing advocate, mobilizing a coalition of faith-based and non-profit citizen groups to lobby for reliable funding and clear affordable housing goals.

 Convenient and Affordable Transit is essential to creating pedestrian-friendly, vibrant urban neighborhoods and workplaces in our growing city.
 Russ has led the way in setting citywide policies to promote healthy and convenient transportation options.
-Russ led efforts in 2008 to include a series of Complete Streets policies in Raleigh’s Comprehensive Plan.
-Those strategic policies expanded the city’s traditional transportation thinking and have guided major infrastructure investments since.
-Those investments have included sidewalks and pedestrian safety projects, bike lanes, road diets, traffic calming, bus shelters and transit infrastructure planning, including a bikeshare program and major transit investments that will be made when the Wake Transit referendum is approved in 2016.
+Russ led efforts to include a series of Complete Streets policies in Raleigh’s Comprehensive Plan.
+Those strategic policies expanded the city’s traditional transportation thinking and have guided major infrastructure investments.
+Those investments have included sidewalks and pedestrian safety projects, bike lanes, road diets, traffic calming, bus shelters and transit infrastructure planning, including a bike-share program and major transit investments.

-Healthy Communities and Healthy Environment are vital to maintaining the vitality and beauty of our city as we grow.As an architect and urban designer, Russ understands that designing our city for people first, rather than cars, is a fundamental strategy for achieving shared prosperity.
+Healthy Communities and Healthy Environment are vital to maintaining the vitality and beauty of our city as we grow.As an architect and urban designer, Russ understands that designing our city for people, rather than cars, is a fundamental strategy for achieving shared prosperity.
 Putting people first ensures that our growth decisions will produce walkable, bikeable and transit-friendly options.
-Expanding these options will improve the health of all our citizens and the health of the air and water we depend upon, and natural environments we all love.
+Expanding these options will improve the health of all our citizens, the health of the air and water we depend upon, and the natural environments we all love.

-In 2007, Russ was one of the original Council signers of The US Mayors Climate Protection Agreement, committing Raleigh to reducing our city’s carbon emissions.
-That action initiated the creation of Raleigh’s Office of Sustainability and the implementation of a range programs promoting energy efficiency, renewable energy use and production and waste recycling.
-As a result, in 2011, Raleigh was named by Forbes and Siemens Corporation as the Most Sustainable Mid-sized City in America.
+Russ was one of the original Council signers of The US Mayors Climate Protection Agreement, committing Raleigh to reducing our city’s carbon emissions.
+That action initiated the creation of Raleigh’s Office of Sustainability and the implementation of a range programs promoting energy efficiency, renewable energy use and production, and waste recycling.
+As a result, Raleigh was named by Forbes and Siemens Corporation as the Most Sustainable Mid-sized City in America.

 Russ ‘Notable Affiliations Include: